passenger94/shoes3/shoesManual_redcarpet01.md

 A stack is also shaped like a box.
 So if a stack is given a width of 250, that stack is itself an element which is 250 pixels wide.

-To create a new stack, use the [[Element.stack]] method, which is available inside any slot.
+To create a new stack, use the <span style="color:blue">stack</span> method, which is available inside any slot.
 So stacks can contain other stacks and flows.

 #### Flows ####